Digital security concept with multiple padlock icons and abstract blue and yellow grid background.

 2. Prioritise

-Turn assessment findings into clear priorities
+Turn findings into clear priorities

 SAFE: Prioritise: